 - If you are a Pest Management Technician (ie a contractor who controls pests indoors in domestic and commercial premises), or a fumigator, or an aerial applicator of pesticides; separate training and licensing requirements apply.

-More information regarding NSW licences, training permits is available from the NSW EPA here.
+More information regarding training requirements, NSW licences& training permits is available from the NSW EPA here.

 There are also requirements relating to trainees at the above link.